Publicly funded in-vitro fertilization (IVF) program

 I have questions regarding my application status, my treatment plan or scheduling of my IVF treatment.
 Who can I contact?

-Please contact your participating fertility clinic with any questions regarding your application, your treatment plan or scheduling of treatment once you are approved for funding.
+Please contact your participating B.C. fertility clinic with any questions regarding your application, your treatment plan or scheduling of treatment once you are approved for funding.

 I have questions regarding the publicly funded IVF program who can I contact?

-Questions regarding the publicly funded IVF program can be sent to HLTH.health@gov.bc.ca
+Questions regarding the Publicly Funded IVF Program can be sent to HLTH.health@gov.bc.ca